Alien abduction: Later developments

 R. Leo Sprinkle, a University of Wyoming psychologist, became interested in the abduction phenomenon in the 1960s.
-Sprinkle became convinced of the phenomenon's actuality, and was perhaps the first to suggest a link between abductions and cattle mutilation.
+Sprinkle became convinced of the phenomenon's actuality and was perhaps the first to suggest a link between abductions and cattle mutilation.
 Eventually, Sprinkle came to believe that he had been abducted by aliens in his youth; he was forced from his job in 1989.
 Budd Hopkins had been interested in UFOs for some years.
-In the 1970s he became interested in abduction reports and began using hypnosis to extract more details of dimly remembered events.
+In the 1970s, he became interested in abduction reports and began using hypnosis to extract more details of dimly remembered events.
 Hopkins soon became a figurehead of the growing abductee subculture.

 The 1980s brought a major degree of mainstream attention to the subject.
 Works by Hopkins, novelist Whitley Strieber, historian David M. Jacobs and psychiatrist John E. Mack presented alien abduction as a plausible experience.
 Also of note in the 1980s was the publication of folklorist Thomas E. Bullard's comparative analysis of nearly 300 alleged abductees.

 With Hopkins, Jacobs and Mack, accounts of alien abduction became a prominent aspect of ufology.
-There had been earlier abduction reports (the Hills being the best known), but they were believed to be few and far between and saw rather little attention from ufology (and even less attention from mainstream professionals or academics).
+There had been earlier abduction reports (the Hills being the best known), but they were believed to be few and saw rather little attention from ufology (and even less attention from mainstream professionals or academics).
 Jacobs and Hopkins argued that alien abduction was far more common than earlier suspected; they estimate that tens of thousands (or more) North Americans had been taken by unexplained beings.